 Enrichment comes in all shapes and sizes and is not always readily recognized.
 Our zookeepers and staff have to get very creative to keep so many animals engaged in species-appropriate behaviors.

 Sand, mud, logs and leaves may not seem very exciting to you or me, but for many of our Zoo animals, these items make perfect playgrounds and help create more enriching and stimulating living environments.

 Some of the most effective enrichment techniques involve encouraging a behavior that would normally occur in an animal’s natural habitat.
 An animal’s survival in the wild is dependent on its ability to find food.
 Something as simple as smearing peanut butter in a cardboard box or hiding food in a toy presents the animal with a challenge to seek and find its reward.
-Amber the orangutan loves to put a blanket over her head and play with scarves.
+Amber the orangutan loves to put cloth over her head.
 For Zoo guests, this might seem an unnatural behavior but in reality, it mimics a behavior displayed in the wild.
 Orangutans are native to rain forests, and often use large leaves to provide cover and protection from the rain.

 Enrichment through Exhibitry